w3f/polkadot-wiki/docs/learn-governance.md

 [Kusama rollout and governance post](https://polkadot.network/kusama-rollout-and-governance/) as one of the three chambers of Kusama governance (along with the Council and the Referendum chamber).
-The Technical Committee is composed of the teams that have successfully implemented or specified either Polkadot/Kusama runtime or the Polkadot Host.
-Teams are added or removed from the Technical Committee from a simple majority vote of the council.
+The Technical Committee is composed of the teams that have successfully implemented or specified either a Polkadot/Kusama runtime or Polkadot Host.
+Teams are added or removed from the Technical Committee via simple majority vote of the council.

 The Technical Committee can, along with the Polkadot Council, produce emergency referenda, which are fast-tracked for voting and implementation.
 These emergency referenda are intended for use only under urgent circumstances.

 Fast-tracked referenda are the only type of referenda which can be active alongside another active referendum.
 Thus, with fast tracked referenda it is possible to have two active referendums at the same time.
 Voting on one does not prevent a user from voting on the other.

 ## [Usage of DOT](learn-DOT#dots-for-governance)